balabit/furnace/README.md

 ## License

-This project is licensed under the GNU LGPLv2.1 License - see the [COPYING.md](COPYING.md) for details
+This project is licensed under the GNU LGPLv2.1 License - see the [COPYING](COPYING) for details